How to Sell High-Dimensional Data Optimally: Near-optimal Menus for Large State Spaces

-\begin{theorem} Let $E^i$ be the experiment that \Cref{alg:algo} executes for input type $i$ with sample budget $K$, and let $t^i$ be the corresponding (randomized) price.
-For any \(\varepsilon,\delta\in(0,1)\), there exists K satisfying such that $\{E^i, t^i\}$ is a incentive-compatible direct menu whose revenue is within $\varepsilon$ of the optimal with probability at least $1 - \delta$, that is, assuming $R^*$ is the revenue of an optimal menu, we have \end{theorem} Algorithm~\ref{alg:algo} gives an implicit representation of the experiment, along with a stochastic price, that a buyer would receive if they declare their type as being $i$.
-Internally, the algorithm simply solves the LP from \cite{cai2021sell} while restricting the state space to a small randomly chosen subset $S \subseteq \Omega$ pretending that the observed empirical distribution is the common prior.
-This computation can be performed in time polynomial in $m,n$ and $1/\varepsilon$, which crucially does not scale with the size of the state space.\footnote{Technically, {\em naming} or addressing any object taking $N$ possible values requires $\log N$ space and time, but we treat this as a unit cost operation.} Since the realized state is part of $S$ by design, this allows us to generate the signal for it.
-We show that such an implicit menu enforces truth-telling.
+The key difference in \Cref{alg:algo}, compared to the linear program (\Cref{eq:GeneralOpt}), is that it does not produce explicit representations of the experiments, which live in $(\Delta \mathcal{A})^\mathcal{S}$ and hence whose sizes are exponential in the number of states.
+Instead, Algorithm~\ref{alg:algo} encodes an implicit representation of the experiment, along with a stochastic price, that a buyer would receive if they declare their type as being $i$.
+Such an implicit representation is sufficient insofar as it is able to sample signals for just the realized state.
+In computational terms, the algorithm simply solves the linear program from \cite{cai2021sell} internally while restricting the state space to a small randomly chosen subset $S \subseteq \Omega$ pretending that the observed empirical distribution is the common prior.
+This computation can be performed in time polynomial in $m,n$ and $1/\varepsilon$, which crucially does not scale with the size of the state space.
+(Technically, {\em naming} or addressing any object taking $N$ possible values requires $\log N$ space and time in the worst case, but we treat this as a unit cost operation.)
+Since the realized state is part of $S$ by design, this allows us to generate the signal for it.
+We show that for such an implicit menu, it is in the interest of the buyer to truthfully report their type.
 Notice that the price extracted depends on the state, but the way this is generated is agreed to when the buyer chooses an experiment-price pair.

-Although random sampling here is reminiscent of sample average approximation methods~\cite{saa-paper}, one can not hope that the resolution of this sampling is such that the entire menu can be reconstructed, instead we show that a few samples are enough to {\em locally decode} the LP and sample the signals for the realized state.
+Although random sampling here is reminiscent of sample average approximation methods~\citep{saa-paper}, one cannot hope that the resolution of this sampling is such that the entire menu can be reconstructed, instead we show that a few samples are enough to {\em locally decode} the linear program and sample the signals for the realized state.
+This approach is at the center of many results in information and learning theory, for example, locally decodable error-correcting codes \citep{reed1953class}, transductive learning \citep{haussler1994predicting,kakade2005batch} and multiple-kernel learning \citep{lanckriet2004learning}.